arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why are global objects evil?
 Can you show it with a code example?
 * Tell me about Inversion of Control and how does it improve the design of code.
-* About the Law of Demeter (the Principle of Least Knowledge): write a code violating it, then fix it.
+* About the Law of Demeter (the Principle of Least Knowledge): write code violating it, then fix it.
 * Which are the limits and pitfalls of Active-Record?
 * What are the differences between Active-Record and Data-Mapper?
 * What is the intent of the Null Object Pattern?